ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

 hero:
   subheading: About us
   title: Okay, you got me.
-  subtitle: Magic Pie Copywriting is really just me, James.
-I've been a
+  subtitle: I'm James, a professional copywriter since 2012.
+Magic Pie Copywriting
-    professional copywriter since 2012, and now that the gig economy is in full swing, I'm taking my talents to the streets.
+    is my freelance copywriting business.
+Are you curious about me, my clients, and my creative partners?
+You're in the right place.
   image: /img/43north-black.png
   buttonTitle: ""
   buttonUrl: ""